Superionichuan/compute_diffusion/README.md

 $$

-Where $time\\_unit$ is the scaling factor for time (e.g., 1 for ps, 0.001 for fs). and the statical error is calculated by:
+Where $time\\_unit$ is the scaling factor for time (e.g., 1 for ps, 0.001 for fs). and the statistical error is calculated by:

 $$
 D_{error} = \frac{ slope_{Max} - slope_{Min} } {2 \cdot 2 \cdot n \cdot 	time\\_unit} \cdot 10^{-4} \\ cm^{2} \\ s^{-1}